mercadopago/devsite-docs/guides/manage-account/reports/available-money/panel.en.md

 Generate your Available Balance reports from your Mercado Pago panel.
 You can schedule the generation of an Available Balance report for each time you make a withdrawal from your balance to a bank account.

 > WARNING
 >
-> The MAvailable money report will be disabled soon
+> The Available Balance report will be disabled soon
 >
-> You can use the [Releases](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/released-money/introduction) report to reconcile the transactions that affect the balance available in your account, including your bank withdrawals.
+> You can use the [Releases report](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/released-money/introduction) to reconcile the transactions that affect the balance available in your account, including your bank withdrawals.

 Follow these steps to generate your reports: